Hair Restoration Technician's Diploma

 CLINICAL EXPERIENCE ETIQUETTE

-The clinic will be a privately operated entity, therefore the student must respect the etiquette imposed by the presiding surgeon or senior practice staff.
+The clinic you will attend will be a privately operated entity, therefore the student must respect the etiquette imposed by the presiding surgeon or senior practice staff.

 Students must reflect the dignity of the practice by presenting a conservative, smartly dressed demeanor (Jeans, unwashed or untidy hair, dirty nails or chipped varnish, obvious facial piercings etc are taboo).
 The student will be expected to wear freshly laundered surgical clothing during procedures.

 Students are there to observe and learn, the practice is essentially the surgeon's domain.
-Questions should only be addressed to the senior practice staff at convenient times.
+Questions should only be addressed to the senior practice staff at convenient times out of the hearing of patients.

 Students must not under any circumstances offer advice or opinions to patients.